faf0/macos-qemu-rpi/README.md

 Bash scripts to run Raspbian (ARM architecture) on macOS Catalina using QEMU

+# Note on Native Emulation Alternative

+As of October 2020, consider leveraging QEMU's native emulation of the Raspi2/3 that became available instead of running the scripts in this repository.

+See https://github.com/dhruvvyas90/qemu-rpi-kernel/tree/master/native-emuation for instructions on how to use QEMU's native emulation.

 # Installation

 Install [homebrew](https://brew.sh/), if you haven't already.